Vika1990Z/Vika1990Z.github.io/ventus/content/products/network/subnets.md

 ![](../../../assets/images/networks/7.png?classes=border,shadow)

 **Actions** icon opens the next list of available management actions for the selected Subnet:
-- *Edit* - this option attempts to update selected Subnet (change Name, Allocation pools, DNS nameservers, Gateway IP, Host routs, state of DHCP and gateway);
+- *Edit* - this option is used to update selected Subnet (change Name, Allocation pools, DNS nameservers, Gateway IP, Host routs, state of DHCP and gateway);
 - *Delete* - this option is for Subnet removing.

 ## Create Subnet